jd28/rollnw/tools/client/docs/transactions.md

 open live graphs and histories, not one GPU scene per tab.
 Handles are cold ObjectManager identities needed by existing edit/undo protocols; this adds no pointer-heavy frame loop.
 Save latency and retained-memory limits have not been benchmarked.
+Texture invalidation is one linear pass over successfully written area maps and performs no per-frame work.
 No autosave, background queue, disk reload cache, or new file format is introduced.

 Tests cover ownership through tab movement/close, multi-document save/reload, failure isolation, inactive saves, and borrowed viewer scene switches/rebuilds.